 - Not Good If You Are On IDR: This applies if you have private and Federal student loans and if you are using an income-driven repayment plan for your Federal Loans.
 When Commonbond refinances your private loans, they do not use the minimum payment from your income-driven repayment plan to calculate your debt-to-income ratio.
 Instead, they use the would be payment from a standard 10 year loan plan.
 This ends up disqualifying most applicants.

 Student Loan Refinance Company Reviews By FitBUX

 Student loan planners are hard to find.
-Our FREE student loan planners have helped thousands of Young Professionals manage and eliminate over $950 million in student loans.
+Our FREE student loan planners have helped thousands of Young Professionals manage and eliminate over $1 billion in student loans.
 We help you develop your plan for free because planning your financial future should not cost you your financial future.

 If you would like free expert help deciding if student loan refinancing is right for you, check out FitBUX’s free student loan refinance service.